ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 **Image 1 OCR:**
 ```
 **Image Description:**
-The image displays a black background with a network of interconnected lines and dots scattered around the right and bottom edges, creating an abstract, geometric pattern.
-The lines and dots are primarily white, with some lines and dots appearing in a dark blue shade.
-The overall design gives an impression of a digital or technological theme, resembling a constellation or a molecular structure.
-The center and left portion of the image is mostly empty black space.
+The image shows a network of connected points on a black background.
+The points are small circles, and they are connected by thin lines, forming various geometric shapes and patterns resembling a web or a graph.
+The colors of the points and lines are mainly white and shades of blue.
+The network is more concentrated on the right side of the image, with some sparse connections extending toward the left.
 ```
 ![Image 1](page2_img1.jpeg)